 In the Houston area, there are neighborhoods fewer than 15 miles apart in which the average life expectancy differs by 21 years and future income differs by $50,000 for low-income children.
 The disparities may exist in the present, but their roots run deep through our region’s history.
 More than 90 years of discriminatory federal, state, …

-Janis Scott: A Powerful Voice for Transportation Equity
+Janis Scott: A Powerful Voice for Fair and Accessible Transportation

-This Transit Equity Day, we would like to acknowledge and thank Janis Scott for her unceasing commitment to improving and preserving public transit access for all Houston-area residents.
-Janis truly embodies the values central to transit equity.
+We would like to acknowledge and thank Janis Scott for her unceasing commitment to improving and preserving public transit access for all Houston-area residents.
 A Rice University graduate and a native Houstonian, Janis has been riding the bus all her life.
-She …
+She knows the lines, the drivers and the riders; she also knows the board …